lmyint/lesliemyint.org/content/writing/grading.md

 ---
 title: Grading
 date: 2024-06-28
-lastmod: 2024-07-04
+lastmod: 2024-07-11
 ---

 Grading...what a beast!
-It is an immense and complex topic that touches on what it means to be a good teacher
+It is an immense and complex topic that touches on learner motivation, what it means to be a good teacher, and everything in between.

 # What do I want for my students?